Deep frying oil is made from vegetable or seed oils and is used to fry foods at high temperatures.

 For frequent deep fryer use, there’s no better option than Bakers & Chefs Clear Frying Oil.
 This 35-pound package will last even the heaviest users a long time.
 While soybean oil isn’t the healthiest or the most heat-stable oil, it’s acceptable if you don’t plan on reusing your deep frying oil on multiple occasions.

 Filippo Berio Extra Light Olive Oil contains an extra-light olive oil, which makes it better able to tolerate high temperatures and exceptionally resistant to oxidation at high temperatures, though it has less antioxidant power than extra virgin olive oil.

 Deep frying oil is great for restaurants and chefs looking to deep fry food.
 It is also great for people using air fryers to cook healthier, crispy food.
-Deep frying oils can be unhealthy and should not be used often.
-Olive and coconut oil are healthier choices, but canola oil seems to be the safest as it has the highest smoke point.
+Olive and coconut oil are healthier choices, but canola oil, peanut oil, and avocado oil are also great and have higher smoke points.

 When choosing the best deep-frying oils, we first looked at the flavoring of oil.
 Certain oils, like coconut and olive, import a strong flavor into the foods that are cooked in them.
 This can cause major taste differences, which is why we ranked products like Fillipo Berio fairly low.
 Palm oils, like Essential Depot, provided less flavor, which is why they ranked higher on our list.